 While fabrics are in the laundry solution, they have a negative charge on the surface.
 Fabric conditioners like Lenor contain positive charged surfactants.
 These then bond on to the fabric during the final rinse and provide a lubricating layer that feels soft to the touch.

-So how do you dose it?
+So how do I dose the fabric conditioner?

 Yet in order to get this great result, you need to add the fabric conditioner to its own fabric conditioner dispenser.
 That’s because this dispenser keeps the conditioner inside until close to the end of the wash.